Aisha-Yusuff/Bank-tech-test/README.md

 ```
 As an account owner
 So that I can store my money in my account
-I would like to be able to deposit money in my account
+I would like to deposit money in my account
 ```

 ```
 As an account owner
-So that I can access my in my account
+So that I can access money inside my account
-I would like to be able to withdraw money from my account
+I would like to withdraw money from my account
 ```

 ```
 As an account owner
 So that I am aware of the activity of my account
-I would like to be able to see a statement of my account with dates, credits, debits and balances
+I would like to see a statement of my account with dates, credits, debits and balances
 ```

 ```
 As an account owner
 So that I can have regular access to my account
-I would like to be make withdrawls and deposits on multiple days
+I would like to make withdrawals and deposits from my account on multiple days
 ```

 ## Diagrams